Stop Drag-and-Dropping. Start Describing.

 Say you tell it: “When a new lead comes in from our form, look up their company on the Clearbit API and enrich the Salesforce record with the company size and industry.”
 The AI searches for the Clearbit enrichment API docs, finds the right endpoint, configures the HTTP step with the correct URL and headers, and maps the response fields into the Salesforce update step.
 You didn’t have to read the API docs yourself.

-This is one of the reasons builds happen in days instead of weeks.
-The research phase — reading API docs, figuring out authentication, mapping fields — is typically where most of the time goes.
+That research phase — reading API docs, figuring out authentication, mapping fields — is typically where most of the time goes in a build.
 The AI handles that legwork.

 It’s Not a Black Box